Elastic Graphs: General graph energies

 \begin{proposition} Let $[f] \co G^p \to K$ be a homotopy class of maps from a marked $p$-conformal graph to a marked length graph.
 Then there is a constant-derivative PL map $g \in [f]$ so that $E^p(g) = E^p[f]$. \end{proposition}

 \begin{proof}[Proof sketch] For $p = \infty$, this is Theorem~\ref{thm:lipschitz-stretch}.
 For $p < \infty$, the form of $E^p$ guarantees that an energy minimizer will be constant-derivative.
-As in Theorem~\ref{thm:harmonic-min}, this reduces the space of possibilities to the compact polyhedron $\PL^*[f]_{\le D}$ for suitable~$D$, which in turn guarantees there will be a minimizer. \end{proof}
+As in Theorem~\ref{thm:harmonic-min}, this reduces the space of possibilities to minimizing over a compact space for each of finitely many combinatorial types. \end{proof}

 A map that minimizes $E^p(f)$ within $[f]$ is called a \emph{$p$-harmonic map}.
 Theorem~\ref{thm:harmonic-min-weak} may also be extended to give a local characterization of $p$-harmonic maps, including cases where the target is weak.
 Specifically, $[f] \co G^p \to K$ is $p$-harmonic iff the map $W_f \to K$ is taut, where $W_f$ is $G$ with $p$-tension weights $w(x) = \abs{f'(x)}^{p-1}$.